 A few back now, my partner and I enjoyed a fantastic journey of 10,000 km in 7 weeks in our hybrid campervan in rural Australia (the outback areas of NSW, SA and Victoria).

-The creative side of my brain has found its happy spot.
-For more than five years I have been learning and practising the skill of wet felting and textile design.
-I felt clothing, hats, bags, accessories (e.g. broaches, corsages, scarves, gloves) and home wear including lanterns, light shades, vessels for vases, and table mats and coasters.
+The creative side of my brain has finally found its happy spot.
+For more than ten years I have been learning and practising the skill of wet felting and textile design.
+I felt clothing, hats, bags, accessories (e.g. brooches, corsages, scarves, gloves) and home wear including lanterns, light shades, vessels for vases, and table mats and coasters.
 I also sew, knit and upcycle clothing.
-I've also dabbled in pottery, lead-lighting, and silver smithing but they didn't tickle my fancy.
+I've also dabbled in eco-printing, botanical dyeing, pottery, lead-lighting, and silver smithing but they didn't tickle my fancy like felting has.
 I tried spinning wool and dyeing yarn in my younger days but gave up when time became tight.
 It is interesting that I have returned to using wool fibres and silks some 40 years later.